 Grant Helps ViaCyte Pursue T1D Cure

 ViaCyte has long been at the forefront of stem cell research and regenerative medicine.
-And its aim has always been taking down T1D.
+And its aim has always been taking down type 1 diabetes (T1D).

 In August the San Diego-based company began testing its PEC-Direct product candidate in clinical trials.